What Is Apraxia of Speech and How Is It Diagnosed?

-Apraxia of Speech or Childhood Apraxia of Speech (CAS) is an often misunderstood diagnosis.
-Childhood apraxia of speech (CAS) is a neurological childhood (pediatric) speech sound disorder in which the precision and consistency of movements underlying speech are impaired in the absence of neuromuscular deficits (e.g. abnormal reflexes, abnormal tone).
+Jan 21, 2022 ASHA defines childhood apraxia of speech (CAS) as a "neurological childhood (pediatric) speech sound disorder in which the precision and consistency of movements underlying speech are impaired in the absence of neuromuscular deficits (e.g. abnormal reflexes, abnormal tone)."

 Phew!
 What does that even mean?
 Basically, when a child is diagnosed with CAS, they know exactly what to say, but their speech articulators (mouth, tongue, muscle weakness), prevent them from producing the sound clearly.
 You may have to ask the child to repeat themselves several times and still may not know what they are trying to say.